-We are subject to cybersecurity risks to our operational systems, security systems, infrastructure, and data processed by us or third-party vendors.
+We are subject to cybersecurity risks to our operational systems, security systems, infrastructure and data processed by us or third-party vendors.

-Our business and operations involve the collection, storage, processing and transmission of personal data and certain other sensitive and proprietary data of collaborators, customers and others.
+Our business and operations may involve the collection, storage, processing and transmission of personal data and certain other sensitive and proprietary data of collaborators, customers and others.
 Additionally, we maintain sensitive and proprietary information relating to our business, such as our own proprietary information and personal data relating to our employees.
 An increasing number of organizations have disclosed breaches of their information security systems and other information security incidents, some of which have involved sophisticated and highly targeted attacks.
 We have been and may in the future be a target for cybersecurity attacks designed to disrupt our operations or to attempt to gain access to our systems, data processed or maintained in our business, trade secrets or other proprietary information or financial resources.
-Many of our employees work remotely which has increased security risks.
-In addition, the risk of state-supported and geopolitical-related cybersecurity attacks is believed to be heightened in connection with the war in Ukraine and any related political or economic responses and counter-responses.
-Further, attackers have used AI/ML technologies to launch more automated, targeted and coordinated attacks against their targets.
+Some of our employees work remotely which has increased security risks.
+In addition, the risk of state-supported and geopolitical-related cybersecurity attacks is believed to be heightened in connection with international conflicts and any related political or economic responses and counter-responses.

-We are at risk for interruptions, outages and breaches of our: (a) operational systems, including business, financial, accounting, product development, data processing or production processes, owned by us or our third-party vendors or suppliers; (b) facility security systems, owned by us or our third-party vendors; (d) our software, including third-party software we license; and (e) customer data that we process or our third-party vendors process on our behalf.
+We are at risk for interruptions, outages and breaches of (a) operational systems, including business, financial, accounting, product development, data processing or production processes, owned by us or our third-party vendors or suppliers; (b) facility security systems, owned by us or our third-party vendors or suppliers; (c) in-product technology, owned by us or our third-party vendors; (d) our software, including third-party software we license; and (e) customer data that we process or our third-party vendors process on our behalf.
 Because techniques used to obtain unauthorized access to or to sabotage information systems change frequently and may not be known until launched against a target, we may be unable to anticipate or prevent these attacks, react in a timely manner or implement adequate preventive measures, and we may face delays in our detection or remediation of, or other responses to, security breaches and other privacy-and security-related incidents.
 Such incidents could: materially disrupt our operational systems; result in loss of intellectual property, trade secrets or other proprietary or competitively sensitive information; compromise certain information of customers, employees, or others; jeopardize the security of our facilities; or affect the performance of in-product technology and the integrated software in our systems.
 Certain efforts may be state-sponsored or supported by significant financial and technological resources, making them even more difficult to detect, remediate and otherwise respond to.